ils94/TailsOSBitcoinColdWallet/Languages/English.md

 - gpg --verify signature.txt.asc
 - Press Enter

-33. Check if it says **Good signature** from Ian.
+33. Check if it says **Good signature from Ian Coleman <ian@iancoleman.io>**.
 If it says it's good, then it means that all files we downloaded are legit.

 ![enter image description here](https://github.com/ils94/TailsOSBitcoinWallet/blob/main/Images/31.png?raw=true)